tommadness/KH2Randomizer/docs/trackers/index.md

 4. **Bunter Logic:**

+This setting only applies when boss randomization is turned on.

-Including bunter logic removes certain "duplicate" bosses from the card.
-In the Bunter format, the story/AS vs. Data version of the organization members as well as the 2 Pete fights are considered the same boss.
+Including bunter (short for boss hunter) logic removes certain "duplicate" bosses from the card.
+In the bunter format, the story/AS vs. Data version of the organization members as well as the 2 Pete fights are considered the same boss.
 If bunter logic is OFF, then both the AS or a Data are fair game for the card.

 For example, suppose AS Marluxia replaces AS Vexen and Data Marluxia replaces Data Vexen.
 If bunter logic is ON, only AS Marluxia will be a valid icon on the card.
 If bunter logic is OFF, then both versions of Marluxia are fair game.